Saturday Night Live season 41: Writers

 Before the beginning of the season, six new writers joined the staff: Upright Citizens Brigade performers Fran Gillespie, Sudi Green, and Will Stephen; former Late Show with David Letterman writers Paul Masella and Chris Belair; and stand-up comedian Dave Sirus.

-Colin Jost, a cast member on the show and anchor of Weekend Update, who served as a writer since 2005 (and as co-head writer in 2012), was relieved of his position as co-head writer, although he remains on the writing staff.
-Rob Klein and Bryan Tucker continue as co-head writers.
+Colin Jost, a cast member on the show and anchor of Weekend Update, who has also served as a writer since 2005 (and as co-head writer in 2012), stepped down as co-head writer, although he remained on the writing staff.
+Rob Klein and Bryan Tucker continued as co-head writers.

+This would be the final season for writers Zach Kanin and Tim Robinson (Kanin had been with the show for five years since 2011; while Robinson lasted three seasons as a writer, initially starting in 2013, and overall was with the show for four years, as having briefly been joined the cast for the 2012-13 season).

+This was also Klein's final season as head writer (a role he held for three seasons, previously beginning in 2013), but would return to the show the next season as a regular writer.
+This was also the only season for Sirus, Masella, and Belair in the writing staff.